OpenAPI

 On top of that, we've added a few things for your convenience:

-You an add custom specification extensions (starting with a x-
+You can add custom specification extensions (starting with a x-

 ) through our plugin API.